DwaynePink/Bookscraper/Readme.md

 ## Prerequisites

-Before using Bookscraper, make sure you have the following:
+Before using Bookscraper, make sure you have the following

 - Python installed
 - An integrated development environment (IDE) of your choice